-In case of direct tax, tax is to be collected in pecuniary term by an individual directly out possible in all indirect tax cases.
+Paid tax can be claimed back or adjusted in income tax where as normally it is not always possible in all indirect tax cases.
 In direct tax, assesses assess his tax to be paid at the end of financial year whereas in case of indirect tax, consumer pays the tax at the time of purchase or sell or rendering of services.
-As assess directly pays the pays the tax, there is no question of shifting of burden of tax in future but in case of indirect tax, if the goods are transferred from one consumer to the another, the burden of tax is shifted to the subsequent consumer.
+As assess directly pays the pays the tax, there is no question of shifting of burden of tax in future but in case of indirect tax , if the goods are transferred from one consumer to the another, the burden of tax is shifted to the subsequent consumer.
 Indirect tax is a wider concept with regard to direct tax.
 Indirect tax affects only an individual which does not affect the price or demand of goods directly whereas in case of indirect tax it affects the whole country as well as global market and if the price of goods is increased, the demand of that good may fall down which will indirectly hinder the healthy development of country.
 Tax evasion is more in direct tax whereas it is comparatively very low in indirect taxation.